-CADTH aims to conduct its reviews in the most efficient manner and applies the following review types depending on the complexity of the reimbursement review:
+CDA-AMC aims to conduct its reviews in the most efficient manner and applies the following review types depending on the complexity of the reimbursement review:

-- A standard review consists of CADTH preparing a clinical report based on the sponsor's completed summary of clinical evidence template, source documentation provided by the sponsor, and stakeholder input; and an economic report based on an appraisal of the sponsor-provided pharmacoeconomic evaluation. - A tailored review consists of the CADTH conducting an appraisal of the clinical evidence and pharmacoeconomic evaluation filed by the sponsor using a CADTH-provided review template.
-Eligibility must be confirmed by CADTH prior to filing the submission by sending a completed tailored review application form to requests@cadth.ca.
-CADTH will review the form and provide confirmation for the sponsor, typically within 10 business days of receiving the form. - A complex review is conducted in a manner similar to a standard review but involves greater consultation with clinical experts (e.g., convening a pan-Canadian panel of specialists), greater consideration of non-randomized studies, a more detailed examination of potential implementation issues, and may include an additional review and consideration of potential ethical issues.
-Eligibility for review through the complex review process will be confirmed by CADTH at the time of accepting the file for review.
+- A standard review consists of a clinical report being prepared based on the sponsor's completed summary of clinical evidence template, source documentation provided by the sponsor, and stakeholder input; and an economic report based on an appraisal of the sponsor-provided pharmacoeconomic evaluation. - A tailored review consists of an appraisal of the clinical evidence and pharmacoeconomic evaluation filed by the sponsor using a tailored review template.
+Eligibility must be confirmed prior to filing the submission by sending a completed tailored review application form to requests@cadth.ca.
+The form will be reviewed, and the sponsor will typically be notified within 10 business days. - A complex review is conducted in a manner similar to a standard review but involves greater consultation with clinical experts (e.g., convening a pan-Canadian panel of specialists), greater consideration of non-randomized studies, a more detailed examination of potential implementation issues, and may include an additional review and consideration of potential ethical issues.
+Eligibility for review through the complex review process will be confirmed at the time of accepting the file for review.

 Drugs eligible for review through the complex review process include cell and gene therapies; drugs that are first-in-class; drugs reviewed through one of Health Canada's expedited pathways (i.e., priority review or advance consideration under NOC/c); and drugs that have an undefined place in therapy.
-Eligibility of cell and gene therapies for review through the reimbursement review process must be confirmed by CADTH prior to filing the submission by sending a completed eligibility request form to requests@cadth.ca.
-CADTH will review the form and provide confirmation for the sponsor, typically within 10 business days of receiving the form.
+Eligibility of cell and gene therapies for review through the reimbursement review process must be confirmed by CDA-AMC prior to filing the submission by sending a completed eligibility request form to requests@cadth.ca.
+CDA-AMC will review the form and provide confirmation for the sponsor, typically within 10 business days of receiving the form.

-The output of CADTH's review of a submission will be a recommendation document advising the drug programs on whether or not the drug under review should be reimbursed and under what conditions reimbursement should be considered.
+The output of the review of a submission will be a recommendation document advising the drug programs on whether the drug under review should be reimbursed and under what conditions reimbursement should be considered.